woodpecker-ci/woodpecker/docs/blog/2023-12-15-podman-sigstore/index.md

 This command will generate a `myKey.private` and a `myKey.pub` keyfile.

 Store the `myKey.private` as secret in Woodpecker.
-In the example below the secret is called `sigstore_private_key`
+In the example below, the secret is called `sigstore_private_key`

 ### Configure hosts pulling the resulting image